DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-04-29-preventing-users-submitting-duplicate-claims.md

 However, it is still possible for two users at a school to submit identical claims if they are processing the claim simultaneously.

 To address this, we have introduced a new check at the end of the claim flow.
 This check is designed to identify if a user has already submitted an identical claim.
-If a duplicate claim is detected, we display a message stating, “You cannot submit the claim because your mentors' information has recently changed.”
+If a duplicate claim is detected, we display a message stating, “You cannot submit the claim because your mentors’ information has recently changed.”
 Users can view the claims and try again.

 ![Preventing duplicate claims being submitted](cannot-submit-claim.png)